Barbra Streisand: Singing

 The following year, Streisand's concert fundraising events helped propel President Bill Clinton into the spotlight and into office.
 Streisand later introduced Clinton at his inauguration in 1993.
 Streisand's music career, however, was largely on hold.
 A 1992 appearance at an APLA benefit, as well as the aforementioned inaugural performance, hinted that Streisand was becoming more receptive to the idea of live performances.
 A tour was suggested, though Streisand would not immediately commit to it, citing her well-known stage fright as well as security concerns.
 During this time, Streisand finally returned to the recording studio and released Back to Broadway in June 1993.
-The album was not as universally lauded as its predecessor, but it did debut at No. 1 on the pop charts (a rare feat for an artist of Streisand's age, especially given that it relegated Janet Jackson's Janet to the No. 2 spot).
+While Back to Broadway received less critical acclaim than its predecessor, it debuted at No. 1 on the Billboard 200, a notable achievement for a mature artist that simultaneously displaced Janet Jackson's Janet from the top position.
 One of the album's highlights was a medley of "I Have A Love" / "One Hand, One Heart", a duet with Johnny Mathis, who Streisand said is one of her favorite singers.

 In 1993, The New York Times music critic Stephen Holden wrote that Streisand "enjoys a cultural status that only one other American entertainer, Frank Sinatra, has achieved in the last half century".
 In September 1993, Streisand announced her first public concert appearances in 27 years (discounting her Las Vegas nightclub performances between 1969 and 1972).
 What began as a two-night New Year's event at the MGM Grand Las Vegas led to a multi-city tour in the summer of 1994.
 Tickets for the tour sold out in under an hour.
 Streisand also appeared on the covers of major magazines in anticipation of what Time magazine named "The Music Event of the Century".
 The tour was one of the biggest all-media merchandise parlays in history.
 Ticket prices ranged from US$50 to US$1,500, making Streisand the highest-paid concert performer in history at the time.
 Barbra Streisand: The Concert went on to be the top-grossing concert of the year and earned five Emmy Awards and the Peabody Award, while the taped broadcast on HBO was the highest-rated concert special in HBO's 30-year history.
 Following the tour's conclusion, Streisand once again kept a low profile musically, instead focusing her efforts on acting and directing duties as well as a burgeoning romance with actor James Brolin.